kyma-project/kyma/components/application-operator/README.md

 ## Overview

-Application Operator can work in two modes.
+The Application Operator (AO) can work in two modes.
-By default, it detects changes in Application custom resources and acts accordingly.
+By default, it detects changes in [Application](../../docs/application-connector/06-01-application.md) custom resources and acts accordingly.
 In this mode, Application Gateway is created for each Application.
-In the alternative mode, it detects changes in ServiceInstance custom resources and acts accordingly.
+In the alternative mode, it detects changes in [ServiceInstance](../../docs/service-catalog/03-01-resources.mds) custom resources and acts accordingly.
 In this mode, Application Gateway is created per Namespace.

 ## Performed operations

-Application Operator (AO) performs different operations a result of the following events.
+The Application Operator performs different operations as a result of the following events.

 <!--- when gatewayOncePerNamespace=false (default)  -->
 In the default Gateway-per-Application mode: